Rules of the Game for League Play

 Except as modified or expressly provided herein, the rules of the United States Curling Association shall govern all play.

-- If a member of a team is unable to play, he or she must arrange for a substitute and notify the skip of the team.
+- If a member of a team is unable to play, he or she must arrange for a substitute and notify the skip of his or her team.

-- To qualify as part of a legal team, a substitute must be arranged in advance of the night of play or be a curler who is not assigned to a team scheduled to play that evening and shows up in hopes of being a substitute.
-A player borrowed from another team on the night of play shall not be considered a valid substitute.
+- To qualify as part of a legal team, a substitute must be arranged in advance of the draw or be a curler who is not assigned to a team scheduled to play that draw and shows up in hopes of being a substitute.
+A player borrowed from another team at the time of the draw shall not be considered a valid substitute.

 - To allow a game to be played after a forfeit has been declared, teams may borrow a curler from another team.
 The borrowed curler is to be designated by the skip of the loaning team.